kamaal505/synthetic_math_prompts_agent/README.md

 A prompt is accepted **only if:**

-* ✅ It is **mathematically valid** (problem, answer, hints pass the checker)
+* ✅ It is **mathematically valid** (problem, answer, and hints pass validation)
 * ❌ And the **target model fails** to produce a semantically equivalent answer

-Prompts that are valid but **solved correctly** by the model are **discarded**.
+Prompts that are valid but **solved correctly** by the model are discarded.

 ---

 ## 📌 To-Do / Future Enhancements

 * [ ] **Web Search (via MCP)**
-  Incorporate external knowledge to create more realistic prompts.

 * [ ] **Rejected Prompt Database**
-  Track model-passed problems for regression and fine-tuning.

 * [ ] **Expanding Taxonomy**
-  Add capability for greater taxonomy of math domains.

 * [ ] **Reviewer UI**
-  Build a dashboard to browse, rate, or audit prompts manually.

 * [ ] **Difficulty Calibration**
-  Use token curves or semantic metrics to score complexity.

 * [ ] **Prompt Variants**
-  Generate multiple mutations of each validated prompt.

 ---

 ## 🛠 Debugging Tips

 * Gemini sometimes emits invalid JSON.
-The script will retry until it receives clean output.
+The script will retry until valid output is received.
-* Hints are now stored as a **list of strings**, not a dictionary.
+* Hints are stored as a **dictionary** of index-to-string mappings.
-* If your laptop sleeps, the script may freeze mid-run.
-Disable sleep or run on a persistent machine.
+* If your machine sleeps mid-run, the script may freeze.
+Consider running on a persistent setup.
-* To debug what Gemini is returning, uncomment the print statement in `generate_hints()`.
+* To inspect Gemini's responses, uncomment the print statement in `generate_hints()`.

 ---